BayshoreNetworks/gargoyle/README.md

 	When one stops the dameons (or sends SIGINT) there is a full cleanup process where all relevant iptables/DB data gets cleaned up.

-TODO:

-- cleanup/archive process for the DB (separate code to be cron'd) (GARG-1)

-- add support for HOT_PORTS - if these are encountered a block is immediate (GARG-12)

-- add support for -v in iptables query, use the number of hits/bytes in the cleanup decision (GARG-13)